Chevrolet Montana: Second generation (2011)

 Despite short sales of the Chevrolet Corsa Utility in South Africa, Chevrolet had decided to replace the Corsa C Utility with the Agile Utility.
 It became known as the Montana, Tornado, or Utility, depending on the market.

 The Tornado was discontinued in Mexico in 2020.

 South Africa

 The vehicle was introduced in South Africa as the Chevrolet Utility in 2012.

 Third generation (2023)

 The third-generation Montana was introduced on 1 December 2022 in Brazil.
-It becomes a larger pickup with four doors, sharing the same GEM platform with the Tracker.
-It is powered by a 1.2-litre, three-cylinder turbocharged petrol engine shared with the Tracker which is rated at 133 PS and 210 Nm torque.
-It will be built at the São Caetano do Sul plant in Brazil.
-It will be sold in the first half of 2023 and will also be exported to markets outside of Latin America.
-The project was previously delayed from 2022 due to the supply chain shortage.
+It was a larger pickup with four doors, sharing the same GM VSS-F platform with the Chevrolet Trax.
+It is powered by a 1.2-litre, three-cylinder, turbocharged, petrol engine shared with the Tracker, which is rated at 133 PS and 210 Nm torque.
+It is built at the São Caetano do Sul plant in Brazil.
+It is being sold since the first half of 2023 and will also be exported to markets outside of Latin America.
+The project was previously delayed from 2022 due to the supply-chain shortage.